Service a Mounted Windows Image

 Optionally, you can configure different values for different settings, including UI language, system locale, user locale, input locale, and others.
-For more information about specifying individual values for each of these settings, see Languages and International Servicing Command-Line Options.
+For more information about how to specify individual values for each of these settings, see DISM Languages and International Servicing Command-Line Options.

 At the command prompt, commit the changes.
-The image remains mounted until the /unmount option is used.
+The image remains mounted until the /Unmount-Image option is used.
 For example:

 Step 3: Remove a Package from the Mounted Image